 Note: Certain Credits from this program may be applied to the Medical Assisting degree program.

-Program Outcomes: Southern Regional Technical College’s five-year certification exam pass rate is 97%.
+Program Outcomes: Southern Regional Technical College’s five-year Graduate Satisfaction rate is 100%.

 For more information regarding this program including job placement rate, on-time graduation rate, costs, occupational information, etc., Please Click Here.